 In 2021, Pakhuis de Zwijger’s extensive two-year activity programme Designing Cities For All (DCFA) commenced with the support of the Creative Industries Fund NL.
 In the context of the super-diverse city, how can designers contribute to the creation of inclusive cities for, and by everyone?
 ‘Cities of Belonging’, as we call them, cities in which everyone feels and is allowed to feel at home.
 Not only in a spatial sense but also concerning the digital domain and relating to the design of our public systems, services, and products.

 Next to many designers, scientists, experts, educational institutions, and other involved partners, we will dive into the matter of (re)designing inclusive cities together with a total of six Fellows that we invited to our Fellowship programme.
-This season, Indy Johar and Joost Beunderman of London-based Dark Matter Labs, will take on that task.
-Indy and Joost handpicked a must-read book for students and young designers-to-be.
+This season, Indy Johar and Joost Beunderman of London-based Dark Matter Labs take on that task.
+Indy and Joost handpicked a must-read book for students and young designers(-to-be): The Precipice by Toby Ord.
 Meet peers and gain wisdom – read along with our book club to discover a more complete understanding of the world!

 About the Fellows: Dark Matter Labs